awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access.md

 ## Permissions for Lambda rotation functions<a name="auth-and-access_rotate"></a>

 Secrets Manager uses AWS Lambda functions to [rotate secrets](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotating-secrets.html)\.
 The Lambda function must have access to the secret as well as the database or service that the secret contains credentials for\.
-See [Permissions for the Lambda rotation function](rotating-secrets-required-permissions-function.md)\.
+See [Permissions for rotation](rotating-secrets-required-permissions-function.md)\.

 ## Permissions for encryption keys<a name="auth-and-access_encrypt"></a>